Agent

 Key features:

-Streaming is supported for both sync and async mode.
+Streaming is supported for both synchronous and asynchronous mode. - Supports asynchronous execution.

 Connect a tracer like Langfuse or Weights & Biases Weave to monitor the Agent's execution in depth.